DovetailSoftware/sdk-docs/docfx_project/sdk/toolkit_html/fccl/receive_pr.md

 -121                                         The serialized part cannot be found at the specified from location and the from location is not a GL account that allows a part to be created.

-**Note:** Any other error codes between -100 and �199 are from part transfer.
+**Note:** Any other error codes between -100 and -199 are from part transfer.
 Add 100 to the error code, and check the error code in the part transfer section of this document.

-**Examples  **
+**Examples**

  Receive against part request number '1-14'.
 Receive from expense GL 'EXPGL' and to the primary bin at the Austin location.
 All inventory is good.
 Receive 12 units.
 Auto-close.
 Generate time bombs.